Is Your Website Readable?

 Here's how it scores:

 17 seconds to read, at the 'academic paper about chess' level.
 For what benefit?
 So you can state you have 'decades of specialized experience across all areas'?
-It's not only verbose, it delivers little value to a visitor.
+It's not only verbose, it doesn't make much sense.

 Let's try again.
 How about something like this:

 "Our team works very closely together.
 We share ideas, we collaborate, and we push eachother to expand our knowledge and skills.
 We make eachother better.
 So no matter who you work with, you have the experience and firepower of the whole team behind you."

 Down to 11 seconds, and a punchy message.
 Very easy to read, and clearly makes your point.

 "Our clients are sophisticated.
 We need to write professionally."

 Are they human beings?
 Because readability applies to all human beings - even those who wear suits and have masters' degrees.
 In fact, the more successful your audience, the more likely they are to put a premium on their time.
 So they're probably the audience most hungry for clear, no-nonsense content.
 And don't forget, with every "comprehensive solution" and "collaborative process" you sprinkle in, you dramatically lower the odds that anyone reads it at all.